AET-DevOps25/team-zen/README.md

 <!-- API-SPECIFICATION -->
 ## API Specifications

-ZenAI's APIs for every single micro service (user, journal, genai and api-gateway) are documented using Swagger, and are accessible by:
+ZenAI's APIs for every single microservice (user, journal, genai and api-gateway) are documented using Swagger, and are accessible by:

 * Locally using Docker